 So you need to pay the first payment of the mortgage and you can acquire a construction mortgage.

-If you did not consult with your mortgage lender first you can suffer the consequences of violating your mortgage loan agreement, loss of your property and other legal actions that can be served.
+If you did not consult with your mortgage lender first you can suffer the consequences of violating your mortgage loan agreement, loss of your property, and other legal actions that can be served.

-Next, you should consult with your bank or mortgage lender if they still have interest in maintaining their security with your property and the contract.
+Next, you should consult with your bank or mortgage lender if they still have an interest in maintaining their security with your property and the contract.